Awni00/awni00.github.io/_pages/about.md

 - To what degree can neural networks learn functions and algorithms that can generalize compositionally to out-of-distribution inputs?

 Our work tackles these questions through complementary empirical investigation and theoretical analysis.
 My current research focus is on algorithmic generalization and reasoning in machine learning models.

+**Where to start:** If you're interested in neural network architectures, check out our work on an *extension of the transformer architecture with explicit relational mechanisms and inductive biases* ([blog ⧉](https://awni.xyz/dual-attention)).
+For theoretical analysis of modern machine learning methods, see our *statistical learning theory framework for chain-of-thought supervised learning* ([blog ⧉](https://awni.xyz/cot-info)).